GECKODocs/docs2/docs/contacts.md

 ### Tags

-To create a tag click **Add Tag** and enter the title and pick the color palette in the form before proceeding to save.
+To create a tag click **Add Tag** and enter the title and pick the color palette in the form before hitting the save.

 ### Groups